 - Outside Distractions.
 Although it is extremely difficult not to look when there is an accident on the roadway or something else noteworthy going on, averting your eyes from the road can cause a wreck.

-10. Wondering Mind.
+10. Wandering Mind.
 Many drivers experience arriving at their destination without remembering the drive!
 This is often due to daydreaming or allowing their mind to wonder and think about things wholly unrelated to driving.
 It is important to find ways to keep your attention on your driving to prevent car crashes.

 If you have been involved in a car accident, contact the personal injury attorneys at the Law Office of Alex Cha & Associates for the help you need.
 We can walk you through the steps you need to take to obtain the full and fair compensation you deserve for your injuries and damages.